Where to take a road trip this fall in California

 If you’ve ever driven up Pacific Coast Highway to get to Santa Barbara or San Francisco, you’ve probably marveled at Ventura as you passed by it.
 The long, wooden Ventura Pier and the modest skyline are hard to miss from the highway after all.
 In fact, there are many more landmarks and attractions that this coastal city has to offer.

 To start, the downtown area is alive with interesting shops, busy restaurants and breweries, art galleries, historic sites, and scenic parks.
 Surfer’s Point is a spectacular place to enjoy the Pacific Ocean, watch surfers and windsurfers, and catch a beautiful sunset.
-Learn more about California history by visiting San Buenaventura Mission, which was built in 1809.
+Learn more about California history by visiting the San Buenaventura Mission, which was built in 1809.
 And if you have more time to spare, there are daily boats departing from Ventura Harbor to Channel Islands National Park, which comprises five islands full of remarkable wildlife and fantastic scenery.

 JOSHUA TREE – DESERT HIDEAWAYS & UNIQUE BEAUTY